Gradient factors

 All tissues saturate during the dive.
 This process is shown in different shades of blue, the lighter, the further the tissue is from saturation.
 Purple means almost complete saturation, black means complete saturation.
 This, of course, is always measured against the ambient pressure: if you go deeper, you move away from the state of saturation and then slowly saturate up, each tissue in a different time.
 During ascent, the current saturation state of the tissue turns into overpressure, and desaturation sets in.

-The desaturation is displayed in traffic light colors: Green means that the maximum allowed value – the M-value – is still very far away, with yellow it comes closer, in the orange range 60-80% of the M-value is reached, and red stands for the M-value.
+The desaturation is displayed in traffic light colors: Green means that the maximum permitted value – the M value – is still very far away, yellow brings it closer, in the orange range you get to a GF of 60-60, and red stands for the M value.
 If the heatmap turns white, this limit has been exceeded.

 You can now see exactly which tissues are affected at which point in time during the dive – all tissues at once, a possibility that no other display format offers so easily.